algosup/2023-2024-project-4-sportshield-team-8/documents/technicalSpecifications/technicalSpecifications.md

 ##### *initialization*

-The setup should be done at the initialization of the CPU and whenever the motion detector is being started up.
+The setup should be done at the initialization of the CPU and whenever the motion detector is being switched to passive.
 - The FIFO should be set in bypass with the ``FIFO_CTRL5`` <sub>[p.50](https://content.arduino.cc/assets/st_imu_lsm6ds3_datasheet.pdf#page=50) & [p.31](https://content.arduino.cc/assets/st_imu_lsm6ds3_datasheet.pdf#page=31)</sub> register.
 - ``INT2_CTRL``<sub>[p.53](https://content.arduino.cc/assets/st_imu_lsm6ds3_datasheet.pdf#page=53)</sub> should be set to 0
 - If the gyroscope ends up being ignored it should be turned off with by setting ``CTRL2_G``<sub>[p.55](https://content.arduino.cc/assets/st_imu_lsm6ds3_datasheet.pdf#page=55)</sub> to ``0b0000``